MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/admin-job-queues-schedule-tasks.md

 >  If you set up a job that will post and print documents, and the printer displays a dialogue box, such as a request for credentials or a warning about low printer ink, your document is posted but not printed.
 The corresponding job queue entry eventually times out and the **Status** field is set to **Error**.
 Accordingly, we recommend that you do not use a printer setup that requires interaction with the display of printer dialogue boxes in conjunction with background posting.

 ## <a name="use-the-my-job-queue-part"></a>Use the My Job Queue Part
 The **My Job Queue** part shows the job queues entries that a user has started, but which are not yet finished.
 By default, the part is not visible, so you have to add it to your Role Centre.
-For more information, see [Change Role Centres](change-role.md).
+For more information, see [Changing Basic Settings](ui-change-basic-settings.md).

 In this part, you can see those documents that are being processed or that are queued for which your ID is specified in the **Assigned User ID** field.
 The part helps you keep track of all job queue entries, including those related to background posting.
 The part can tell you at a glance whether there has been an error in the posting of a document or if there are errors in a job queue entry.
 The part also lets you cancel a document posting if it is not running.